igrowbeards/homebrew/RPG.md

 ### Character Advancement

-  At the logical end of each adventure each player will gain a new skill or increase an existing skill one level, gain 1 point to apply to their attributes,  as well as gaining their str bonus in hitpoints.
+  At the logical end of each adventure each player will gain a new skill or increase an existing skill one level, gain 1 point to apply to their attributes,  as well as gaining their STR bonus in hit points.

 ---